+The McAllister cabin, at the mouth of Shoup Bay, is best accessed by kayak or boat.
+There is a narrow channel that leads to the inner lagoon where Moraine and Kittiwake cabins are located.
+Cabin rentals are available by reservation only for $70/night.
 Credit cards (MasterCard/Visa/Discover) are accepted for payment when making reservations online.
 All reservations can be made 24 hours a day, 7 days a week.
-Daily cabin check-in and check-out is Noon.
-Changes or cancellation must be done by email by sending a request with name, dates and reservation number to email@example.com.
+Daily cabin check-in and check-out is noon.
+Changes or cancellation must be done by email by sending a request with name, dates and reservation number to firstname.lastname@example.org.
 If you arrive late or leave early, nights not spent are not refunded.
-Reservations cancelled more than 30 days prior to arrival may be transferred to another date or another person or may be refunded.
-Reservations cancelled LESS than 30 days prior to the first day of the reservation may be transferred to another person but are NOT eligible for refund or transfer to another date.
+Reservations cancelled more than 30 days prior to arrival may be transferred to another date or another person, or may be refunded.
+Reservations cancelled LESS than 30 days prior to the first day of the reservation may be transferred to another person but are NOT eligible for refund NOR transfer to another date.
 Only written cancellation requests will be considered.
-Email cancellation requests to firstname.lastname@example.org.
+Email cancellation requests to email@example.com.

 Service may also be provided by kayaking outfitters